Non-Stationary Critical Phenomena: Expanding The Critical Point: Simulations: coarsening and pseudo-criticality

-In these regions the broad behaviour of the system manifests as a non-stationary analogue of conventional MIPS, as can be seen in the top panel of Fig.~\ref{fig:macro}, with stable phase boundaries that travel at the characteristic speed of the boost $v\propto 1-\rho_G-\rho_L$ [Eq.~(\ref{eq:vdual})], and with the asymmetric boundaries observed in the deterministic system faintly visible in the noisy density profile.
-In this regime, fluctuations are damped away on all length-scales, so that with sufficient coarse-graining and/or reduction in noise strength, the full fluctuating behaviour is in direct correspondence with the deterministic Eq.~(\ref{eq:deterministic}) and its resulting behaviour (\emph{cf.} Fig.~\ref{fig:unequal}).
+In these regions the broad behaviour of the system manifests as a nonstationary analogue of conventional MIPS, as can be seen Fig.~\ref{fig:macro}(a), with stable phase boundaries that travel at the characteristic speed of the boost $v\propto 1-\rho_G-\rho_L$ [Eq.~(\ref{eq:vdual})], and with the asymmetric boundaries observed in the deterministic system faintly visible in the noisy density profile.
+In this regime, fluctuations are damped away on all length-scales, so that with sufficient coarse-graining and/or reduction in noise strength, the full fluctuating behaviour is in direct correspondence with the deterministic Eq.~(\ref{eq:deterministic}) and its resulting behaviour [\emph{cf.} Fig.~\ref{fig:unequal}(b)].

 However, on closer inspection, we see additional structure in the fluctuations, absent from the deterministic dynamics.
-As predicted in Sec.~(\ref{sec:fluct_beta01}), we see travelling density waves in both the liquid and gas phases, but the fluctuations in the liquid phase travel faster (more negative) than $v$, and fluctuations in the gas phase travel slower (more positive).
-This is corroborated by the empirical correlation functions calculated from each phase, also shown in the top panel of Fig.~\ref{fig:macro} and in broad agreement with analytics shown in Fig.~\ref{fig:fluctuations}.
+As predicted in Sec.~\ref{sec:fluct_beta01}, we see travelling density waves in both the liquid and gas phases, but the fluctuations in the liquid phase travel faster (more negative) than $v$, and fluctuations in the gas phase travel slower (more positive).
+This is corroborated by the empirical correlation functions calculated from each phase, also shown in Fig.~\ref{fig:macro}(b) and (c), and in broad agreement with analytics shown in Fig.~\ref{fig:fluctuations}.

 This phenomenon is in stark contrast to the case of conventional MIPS (AMB) or equilibrium phase separation where there is an implicit kinematic symmetry of the system: all characteristic, macroscopic ($k\to 0$), system velocities are equal--- namely, $v=v_{\rm fluct}(\rho_G)=v_{\rm fluct}(\rho_L)=0$--- and therefore all fluctuations are purely dispersive in the lab frame ($v=0$).
-In non-stationary MIPS, however, this symmetry is broken, and fluctuations travel at distinct velocities in each of the bulk states, both of which are distinct from the velocity at which the phase boundaries travel.
+In nonstationary MIPS, however, this symmetry is broken, and fluctuations travel at distinct velocities in each of the bulk states, both of which are distinct from the velocity at which the phase boundaries travel.